 Careful analysis of the numbers will lead to sound investments in real estate.
 So, what numbers should you analyze?
 We have developed a one-page investment property worksheet to assist you in running the numbers quickly.

-At the end of this page, you can download our investment property worksheet, but first, let’s go over how it works.
 The worksheet is a Microsoft Excel file with editable fields.
 The green fields are ones you enter based on the property you are evaluating and the blue fields are automatically populated based on the numbers you enter in the green fields.

 The worksheet has five sections.
 The final section will provide you with an estimate of your operating income to determine if this property works for you as an investment.
 The image below is a screenshot of a completed worksheet of an example three-unit property.
 This will give you an overview of how it’s organized.

 If you are financing the purchase, there are fields to complete to enter the loan amount, loan APR, years of the loan, and what the estimated monthly payments will be.